Integrable viscous conservation laws: Numerical solutions

 From the definition of $P(x,t)$ we have respectively

 In both cases, after the initial steepening both solutions tend to vanish in time.
-It should be noted that the steepening is more pronounced for the datum of larger period~(\ref{initv1}) as expected, although the effect of dissipation prevents it to reach the gradient catastrophe.
-In the case of the Camassa-Holm equation it was proved that if the quantity $u(x,0)-u_{xx}(x,0)$ does not change sign, the periodic Cauchy problem is well-posed in $H^2$ \cite{Constantin}.
+It should be noted that, as expected, the steepening is more pronounced for the datum of larger period~(\ref{initv1}), although the effect of dissipation prevents it to reach the gradient catastrophe.
+In the case of the Camassa-Holm equation it was proved that if the quantity $u(x,0)-u_{xx}(x,0)$ does not change sign, the periodic Cauchy problem is globally well-posed in time in $H^2$ \cite{Constantin}.
 It would be interesting to prove a similar results for the equation~(\ref{new}).

 A completely different scenario takes place when considering initial data that change sign, as for instance an odd initial datum as

 The corresponding initial function $P$ is